IrynaKrt/MySolution/README.md

 ⣿⣿⡋⠐⢰⠁⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠘⣿⣿

 P.S.
-I'm moreserious than I seem (つ ͡° ͜ʖ ͡°)つ
+I'm more serious than I seem (つ ͡° ͜ʖ ͡°)つ
+But...
-If you're businesslike and "too smart" all the time, they will not communicate with you)
+If you're too businesslike and "too smart" all the time, they will not communicate with you)